 - Negotiate with midland to make a reasonable payment plan for the debt if you owe it.

 - Communicate in writing whenever possible.
 Take notes of conversations or phone calls and send them to midland through certified mail.

 - If midland sues you, you can request that the judge dismiss the case.

 - If midland is not being reasonable with you, hire an attorney to represent you in court.

-Midland Funding will continue their efforts to collect unpaid debts if they believe that you owe someone money.
+Midland Funding will continue its efforts to collect unpaid debts if they believe that you owe someone money.
 They are aggressive debt collectors who -- regardless of whether or not you actually owe a creditor -- will attempt to sue you in court for the unpaid debt that they claim you owe.

 The best thing to do if midland attempts to contact you is to seek help from an attorney.
-There are many attorneys who specialize in cases like this who can provide free legal advice or reduce their fees if you can't afford it.
+There are many attorneys who specialize in cases like this and can provide free legal advice or reduce their fees if you can't afford it.

 If midland sues you, do whatever you can to avoid a default judgment.
 If midland wins, they will have a lien on all of your financial accounts and may begin wage garnishment against you until the debt is paid off.